-Most cases are due to an infection.
+In over-14s, most cases of epididymo-orchitis are due to an infection.
 Causes of infection include the following:

 A complication from a urine infection

 Germs (bacteria) such as E. coli that cause urine infections can sometimes track down the vas deferens to cause an epididymo-orchitis.
 This can happen at any age and is the most common cause of epididymo-orchitis in men aged over 35 years.
-This is because partial blockage of urine flow becomes more common with increasing age, due an enlarged prostate or narrowing of the urethra (urethral stricture).
+This is because partial blockage of urine flow becomes more common with increasing age, due to an enlarged prostate gland or narrowing of the urethra (urethral stricture).
 The urethra is the tube that urine flows out of from the bladder.
 Partial blockage of urine makes you more prone to develop urine infections.
-A complication of a urine infection is also the usual cause of epididymo-orchitis in young boys.

 Sexually transmitted infection

 A sexually transmitted infection is the most common cause of epididymo-orchitis in young men (but can occur in any sexually active man).
 It most commonly occurs with chlamydial and gonorrhoeal infections.
 In men, these infections typically infect the urethra to cause a urethritis.
 However, sometimes the infection can track down the vas deferens to the epididymis and testicle (testis).

 The mumps virus

 The mumps virus used to be a common cause.
 Most people with mumps develop swelling of the parotid salivary glands.
 However, mumps in boys also causes epididymo-orchitis in about 1 in 5 cases.
 The virus gets to the testicles via the bloodstream.
 This cause is now uncommon since the measles, mumps and rubella (MMR) immunisation is now routinely given to children.

 An operation to the prostate gland or urethra